Database Connection Optionslink

 - PostgreSQL

-For the supported set of High-Volume Agent connectors, this connection method requires the installation of the Proxy Agent on the host with HVA or one that has access to HVA.
+For the supported High-Volume Agent (HVA) connectors, this connection method requires the Proxy Agent to be installed on the HVA's host or on a host that has access to HVA.
 See the sample system architecture with Proxy Agent and HVA below.

 Follow the instructions below to configure a connection through the Proxy Agent.

-Select I've downloaded the agent and click Next.
+Download High-Volume Agent if you have not already.
+Then, select the I've downloaded the agent checkbox and click Next.

 Follow the Proxy Agent installation instructions for your operating system.

-Install Proxy Agent on Windows using EXE filelink
+Install Proxy Agent on Windows using EXE file (Installer)

 When installing the Proxy Agent as a service, the user who installs the Proxy Agent must have permission to manage Windows services.
 We recommend that you install the Proxy Agent as an Administrator user.